 With so many reporting frameworks and guidelines to choose from, and so many potential stakeholder interests to address, companies rarely make sustainability disclosures that can be compared as neatly as their financial disclosures can.
 This circumstance makes the job of investors more difficult, as they indicated in response to our survey (Exhibit 2).
 As the head of sustainable investing at a major asset manager explained, “We have positions in over 4,500 companies.
 Unless [sustainability information] is comparable, hard data, it is of little use to us.”

 Similarly, proprietary indexes and rankings of sustainable companies, which some asset managers use to construct index-fund portfolios, can also diverge greatly.
-It is not unusual for a company to be rated a top sustainability performer by one index and a poor performer by another.
+It is not unusual for a company to be rated a top sustainability performer by one index and a poor performer by another.7 And some data services fail to include sustainability data companies have disclosed.8

 As the head of responsible investing for one of the world’s five largest pension funds put it, “Many companies do not have the systems in place to collect quality data for [sustainability] reporting.”
 For certain tangible sustainability factors, such as greenhouse-gas emissions, performance-measurement systems are generally well established.
 For other factors, such as corporate culture, human capital, and diversity and inclusion, clear ways to gauge performance are more elusive.